-New Zealand is such an incredible country and our campervanning New Zealand tips will help you enjoy it to the fullest.
-After spending 5 weeks there, we often joke that New Zealand has “spoilt the rest of the world” for us!
+Planning a campervan trip around New Zealand and have no idea where to start?
+Don’t panic!
+This article on campervanning New Zealand tips is all you’ll need to plan and execute your dream holiday.
+Before arriving in New Zealand, I had no idea what an incredible country it is.
+Now, we often joke that after our time there, New Zealand has “spoilt the rest of the world” for us!
 Travelling New Zealand in a camper is the ideal way to see the country with incredible scenery and plenty of available campervan accommodation options, you’ll absolutely love the freedom of getting off the beaten track.
 Whether you’re just starting to plan your trip or you’ve just landed in New Zealand, our campervanning New Zealand tips will ensure you get the most out of your New Zealand adventure.

 This article contains affiliate links.
 For more information please see our affiliate disclaimer here.